internetofwater/harvest.geoconnex.us/docs/README.md

 As a bit of a digression at this point, the phrase ELT (Extract Load Translate) is used here over the more common ETL (Extract Translate Load).
-Mostly this is due to the fact that the JSON-LD based objects can typically be loaded directly into many systms as obtained directly from the source.
+Mostly this is due to the fact that the JSON-LD based objects can typically be loaded directly into many systems as obtained directly from the source.
 Little effort is any is needed to feed them into other data indexes.

-By exmaple, tools like MongoDB, ElasticSearch, Solr/Lucne, or cloud tools like AWS Athena, Google Big Query can work with JSON formats, often with little or no schema alterations on load.
+By exmaple, tools like MongoDB, ElasticSearch, Solr/Lucene, or cloud tools like AWS Athena, Google Big Query can work with JSON formats, often with little or no schema alterations on load.

 Notable exceptions to this would be the loading of the files into a spatial system other than